spotlessmind1975/midres/README.md

 ## ABOUT THIS LIBRARY
 The MIDRES library allows to create **WORA** (*Write Once Run Anywhere*) programs that are [very efficient "by design"](https://retroprogramming.iwashere.eu/midres_library:isomorphism) on various 8-bit platforms, without the need for "fine tuning" them and without compromises of other dev-kits.

 **The isomorphic approach is different from abstraction.** It is based on mapping the underlying hardware without making use of third-party libraries and by matching complex and heterogeneous structures, albeit homologous, to each other.

-When the code written with this approach is satisfactory (in terms of execution speed or use of resources), then **it is already optimized for any other platform**.
+When the (client) code written with this approach is satisfactory (in terms of execution speed or use of resources), then **it is already optimized for any other platform**.

-For more information on this library, please [click here](https://retroprogramming.iwashere.eu/midres_library:isomorphism).
+For more information on this library, please [click here](https://retroprogramming.iwashere.eu/midres_library).

 ## SUPPORTED ARCHITECTURES

-The [programs](docs/programs.md) can be built on [many vintage systems](docs/targets.md).
+The [programs](docs/programs.md) can be cross compiled for [many vintage systems](docs/targets.md).
 Due to limitations in the resources of the various retrocomputers, it is possible that not all programs can be compiled on all platforms.
 For a complete list of supported targets and status of buildings please visit [this page](docs/status.md)

 ## LICENSE